Art & Anatomy: A Joint Exhibition by the Musée Fabre and the Musée Atger

 To mark the occasion, the Atger Museum and the Fabre Museum are organizing a joint exhibition featuring works from their graphic arts collections centered on the human body.

-Since the Middle Ages, Montpellier has played a central role in medicine and has earned an international reputation for the quality of its medical education and cutting-edge research.
+Since the Middle Ages, Montpellier has played a central role in medicine and has enjoyed an international reputation thanks to the quality of its medical education and its world-class research.
 Renowned physicians, as well as many artists, have contributed to this rich history by viewing the human body as an inexhaustible source of knowledge and artistic inspiration.

-The exhibition “Art and Anatomy: Cross-Drafts from the Musée Atger and the Musée Fabre” offers, across two venues, a unique exploration of the scientific and artistic drawings that have contributed to students’ understanding of the human body.
+The exhibition “Art and Anatomy: A Joint Exhibition of Drawings from the Atger Museum and the Fabre Museum” offers, across two venues, a unique exploration of the scientific and artistic drawings that have contributed to students’ understanding of the human body.

-The Musée Fabre presents a collection of ancient treatises on anatomy, as well as academic studies depicting the human body, collected by an enlightened donor with a humanistic approach to medicine, François Xavier Atger (1758–1833).
+The Musée Fabre presents a collection of ancient treatises on anatomy, as well as academic studies depicting the human body, collected by an enlightened patron of medicine with a humanistic outlook, François Xavier Atger (1758–1833).

 The Atger Museum section, meanwhile, is devoted to portraits.
-It highlights facial expressions as seen through the eyes of artists fromthe 16thto the 20th century.
+It highlights facial expressions as seen through the eyes of artists fromthe 16thto the 20th centuries.

-This first innovative collaboration between the two museums offers a chance to discover the complementary nature of these wonderful collections, which are deeply intertwined with the history of Montpellier and its scientific legacy.
+This first innovative collaboration between the two museums offers a chance to discover how these wonderful collections—which are closely tied to Montpellier’s history and its scientific legacy—complement one another.

-By showcasing these works to the general public, we gain a deeper understanding of our city’s prestigious past and the unique role played by medicine and medical education.
+Showcasing these works to the general public provides a better understanding of our city’s prestigious past and the unique role played by medicine and medical education.

 (Presentation by Françoise Olivier, Heritage Promotion Officer at the University of Montpellier)